The Importance of Online Reputation

 This is whenever relationships with influencers in your niche are of enormous assistance and value.
 The better your reputation becomes, the more tends to grow. however, the inverse is unfortunately true.

 The broken window theory applies to reputation as well.
-Once an organization obtains a poor reputation it is easy for it to snowball downhill, creating a brand crisis if not properly addressed.
+Once an organization obtains a poor online presence, it is easy for it to snowball downhill, creating a brand crisis if not properly addressed.

 How to Properly Monitor Your Reputation